matrix-org/sygnal/docs/troubleshooting.md

 Whereas data messages will wake up apps on Android with no additional changes, iOS needs to be told that a notification is meant to wake up an inactive app.
-This is done with the `content_available` flag, which you can set in your `fcm_options` dictionary for the Firebase pushkin.
+This is done with FCM's `content_available` flag, which you can set in your `fcm_options` dictionary for the Firebase pushkin.
 (See [`sygnal.yaml.sample`](../sygnal.yaml.sample).)